-Hello, my name is Natalie Parsley and I’m a Fine Artist from Taunton, Somerset.
-I graduated from Somerset College in 2009 where I gained a first class BA (hons) in Fine Art and graduated with my Masters in Fine Art from Plymouth University in 2012.
+I graduated in 2012 with a Masters in Fine Art from Plymouth University.
 At present I continue to practice in Somerset where I am area representative for Somerset Art Works in Taunton Deane, alongside working part-time as a bookseller and arts blogger.

-Recently I have embarked on a ‘drawing-a-day’ project that has commenced over the last two years and continues to form the basis for making new mono-prints and drawings of animals, birds, objects and other curiosities.
+In recent years I have embarked on a ‘drawing-a-day’ project that has commenced over the last two years and continues to form the basis for making new mono-prints and drawings of animals, birds, objects and other curiosities.
 I continue to explore making and exhibiting my drawings in addition to writing about my art experiences on my blog.